-stART, an innovative arts celebration ëon the streetí, was the brainchild of an independent group of local artists.
-In 2002, these artists and art lovers, inspired by a public forum for the Arts District Master Plan process, decided to continue to meet and work together in support of a City planned Arts District.
+stART, an innovative arts celebration on the street, was the brainchild of an independent group of local artists.
+In 2002, these artists and art lovers, inspired by a public forum for the Arts District Master Plan process, decided to continue working together in support of a City-planned Arts District.
 The group originally called themselves Worcester ARTists Really Trying (wART).
-Their objective was to ensure that their community would increasingly recognize and support the value of artists and the arts created within the greater Worcester Community.
-Towards that goal, the founding group of artists pooled their creative resources and energy to plan and present an arts street festival on Main Street in the newly designated Arts District.
+Their objective was to ensure that their community would increasingly recognize and support the value artists and the arts create within the greater Worcester community.
+Towards that goal, founders pooled their creative resources and energy to plan and present a street art festival on Main Street, in the newly designated Arts District.

-In September of 2002, after 5 months of dedicated work, stART on the street was born and the community responded. stART on the street returned by popular demand in 2003.
-By the third stART festival in 2004, wARTís mission and their acronymís meaning had continued to evolve, renaming themselves ëWorcester ARTists Rallying Togetherí reflected stARTís success and the continued growth of the artist driven cultural celebration. wART had created a well loved and eagerly anticipated tradition by the 3rd stART celebration on Main Street in 2004.
+In September of 2002, after 5 months of dedicated work, stART on the Street was born, and the community responded. stART on the Street returned by popular demand in 2003, and by the 3rd festival in 2004, it was clear wART had created a well-loved and eagerly-anticipated tradition.
+During this time, wART's mission and the acronym's meaning had continued to evolve.
+The group renamed itself, "Worcester ARTists Rallying Together," reflecting stART's success, and the continued growth of the artist-driven cultural celebration.

-After taking a yearís sabbatical to rest and regroup in 2005, new and old organizers of stART looked forward to embracing change and relocated the festival on Park Avenue in Worcester in September 2006.
+After taking a year's sabbatical to rest and regroup in 2005, new and returning organizers embraced Worcester's changing landscape and the festival's popularity, and relocated stART on the Street to Park Avenue in Worcester in September 2006.